edutap-eu/.github/profile/README.md

 We do *not* want: :stop_sign:

-- own apps on the smartphone: we use the existing wallet
+- own apps on the smartphone: we use the existing wallet and incorporate existing apps where needed (for example Erasmus+ App)
 - new protocols or specifications
 - providing commercial software
 - competition with other projects or providers